Extrinsic homogeneity of parallel submanifolds: Introduction

+It is known that every homogeneous submanifold is complete and that the universal covering space of every complete parallel submanifold of $M$ is a symmetric space.
+Therefore:

+\begin{corollary}Let $N$ be a symmetric space of compact or non-compact type.
+Then every locally irredcuible homogeneous parallel submanifold of $N$ of dimension at least two has extrinsically homogeneous holonomy bundle. \end{corollary}

+Furthermore, according to~\cite[Theorem~7]{JR}, for every (possibly not complete) parallel submanifold $M_{loc}\subset N$ there exists a simply connected symmetric space $M$\,, an open subset $U\subset M$ and a parallel isometric immersion $f:M\to N$ such that $f|_U:U\to M_{loc}$ is a covering.
+Hence:

-\begin{theorem} Suppose that $N$ is of compact type or of non-compact type and let a parallel isometric immersion $f:M\to N$ defined on a simply connected, irreducible symmetric space $M^m$ with $m\geq 3$ be given.
-If $f(M)$ is not contained in any flat of $N$\,, then the following assertions are valid: \begin{enumerate} \item Also $\bar M$ is an irreducible symmetric space. \item Equation~\eqref{eq:fetth_in_hol} holds. \item $f(M)$ is a parallel submanifold with extrinsically homogeneous tangent holonomy bundle and $f:M\to f(M)$ is a covering. \end{enumerate} \end{theorem}
+\begin{corollary} Let $N$ be a symmetric space of compact or non-compact type and $M_{loc}$ be a (possibly not complete) locally irreducible parallel submanifold of $N$ with $\dim(M_{loc})\geq 3$\,.
+Suppose that $M_{loc}$ is not contained in any flat of $N$\,.
+Then $M_{loc}$ is an open part of a submanifold with extrinsically homogeneous holonomy bundle. \end{corollary}